Jogiarea/Ender-5-Upgrade-CR-Touch-Dual-Gear-V4.2.7/README.md

 the bin file is my last finished state

 Suitable for Ender 5 with CR-Touch (plugged in the 5Pin Probe) with Mainboard V4.2.7

+A detailed description of my Ender 3 conversion you can find on www.jogiarea.de